TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/09 - 1 Samuel/1 Samuel 2/1 Samuel 2.6.md

 ---

-Jehovah killeth, and maketh alive: He bringeth down to Sheol, and bringeth up.
+"Yahweh kills, and makes alive.
+He brings down to Sheol, and brings up.